sadiqshittu/sadiqshittu.github.io/_pages/about.md

 2022-10:      Completed my mandatory National Youth Service as a teaching assistant at Kaduna State University.

-2022-06:      Delighted to be having my debut academic presentation at the CONAS Conference at Fountain University Osogbo.
+2022-06:      Delighted to be having my debut academic presentation at the CONAS Conference at Fountain University Osogbo [-https://fuo.edu.ng/innovative-tools-in-science-and-technology-for-global-development/].